JetBrains/lincheck/docs/topics/testing-strategies.md

 ### Write a stress test

-Follow this structure of the stress test for the `Counter`:
+Follow the steps below to create a concurrent stress test for the `Counter` implementation:

-1. Create a new `Counter` instance as an initial state.
+1. Create a `CounterTest` class.
+2. In this class, add a new field `c` of the `Counter` type, creating a new instance in the constructor.
-2. List operations on the `Counter` and mark them with the `@Operation` annotation.
+3. List the counter operations and mark them with the `@Operation` annotation, delegating the implementations to `c`.
-3. Specify the stress testing strategy using the corresponding `StressOptions()` class.
+4. Specify the stress testing strategy via `StressOptions()`.
-4. Invoke the `StressOptions.check(..)` function to start the testing.
+5. Invoke the `StressOptions.check(..)` function to run the test.

-The code is presented below:
+The resulting code is presented below:

 ```kotlin
 import org.jetbrains.kotlinx.lincheck.annotations.*